digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 ******************************

-The default account implementation in Daml Finance allows you to define authorization requirements for incoming and outgoing transfers through the ``controllers`` property.
+The default account implementation in Daml Finance allows you to define authorization requirements for incoming and outgoing transfers through the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` property.
 For some cases, however, a custom account implementation is warranted:

 - Restricted credit and debit: a custom implementation of the ``Credit`` and / or ``Debit`` choices on the
-  :ref:`Account <type-daml-finance-interface-holding-factory-factory-80308>` interface can place
+  :ref:`Account interface <module-daml-finance-interface-account-account-92922>` can place
   additional restrictions on those actions that can depend, for example, on the presence of a separate know-your-customer (KYC) contract.
 - Additional information: a custom account implementation can serve to represent different concepts